Unique Places to See in Hawaii

 Snorkeling is always an exquisite way to explore underwater seascapes.
 And on the shores of Kapoho on the Big Island, some of the tide pools are geothermally heated.
 Since these tide pools can be incredibly warm, they cultivate a diverse population of marine plants and fish.
 The snorkeling area extends almost 200 yards into the ocean, creating a wide expanse to explore.

-For those who appreciate unique animals from all over the globe, this sanctuary in Kailua-Kona on the Big Island is a must-see for all!
-By enjoying the educational activities and games, visitors can learn about a plethora of exotic animals, as well as native Hawaiian creatures.
+For those who appreciate unique animals from all over the globe, this sanctuary on the Big Island is a must-see.
+By enjoying the educational activities and games, visitors can learn about a plethora of exotic animals.
 One of the most notable is Zoe the golden zebra who was born on the Hawaiian Islands.
-She has golden-blonde stripes, bright blue eyes and is only known golden zebra in captivity.
+She has golden-blonde stripes, bright blue eyes and could be the only golden zebra in captivity.
 Other creatures you may find are leopard tortoises, pueos (Hawaiian owls), axolotls (Mexican salamander) and mongooses to name a few.

 This family owned bee-keeping farm produces some delicious Hawaiian honey which visitors and locals alike would do well to experience.
 With over 190 million bees on the property, the Big Island Bees Company makes raw honey from flora like macadamia nuts, wilelaiki blossoms and white ohia lehua, to name a few.
 In addition to this, they have a body care line made from honey and bee products, beekeeping tours and a free on-site museum where you might catch a glimpse of ornately carved beehive sculptures.